-- release of the covenant, the Town Clerk shall issue a certificate to such effect, duly acknowledged, which may be recorded. - (3) The Board shall retain a portion of the performance guarantee to ensure acceptance of streets by the Town in accordance with § 405-17, Street acceptance. - (4) The Building Commissioner shall issue no building permit for a lot within a subdivision until such lot has been released by the Board.
-[Amended 7-24-2017]
+- (2) If the forty-five day period expires without such specifications, or without release and return of the bond or return of the deposit or release of the covenant, the Town Clerk shall issue a certificate to such effect, duly acknowledged, which may be recorded. - (3) The Board shall retain a portion of the performance guarantee to ensure acceptance of streets by the Town in accordance with § 405-16, Street acceptance. - (4) The Building Commissioner shall issue no building permit for a lot within a subdivision until such lot has been released by the Board.23

-Design Standards and Required Improvements
+ARTICLE IV Design Standards and Required Improvements

-§ 405-9.
+§ 405-8.
 Streets.